ttariik/docus-portfolio-cicd/.github/GITHUB_PAGES_SETUP.md

 1. Go to **Settings** → **Environments**
 2. Verify that `github-pages` environment exists
 3. If it doesn't exist, it will be created automatically on first workflow run
+4. **Important**: If you want to deploy from feature branches, you need to configure deployment branches:
+   - Click on `github-pages` environment
+   - Under "Deployment branches", select "All branches" or add specific branches
+   - By default, only the default branch (`main`) is allowed

 ### Step 3: Verify Workflow Permissions